MartinaB91/Project2-tic-tac-toe/README.md

 ### Typography
-For typography ‘Shadows into light’ witch fallback cursive is used.
+For typography ‘Shadows into light’ with fallback cursive is used.
 This style stands out while not stealing focus.
 ### Wireframe

 <img src="assets/readme-images/wireframe.jpg">

 ## Features
 In this section you will find out more about the different features this site contains.
 All features is located in the ”box”.
-This design were choosen to give the site a clean design and make the game blend with the background.
-This also make it easier for the user to see all the features.
+This design was choosen to give the site a clean design and make the game blend with the background.
+This also makes it easier for the user to see all the features.
 ### Tic Tac Toe header
 - The header of the page is centered at the top of the page, this will be the first thing the user sees.
 Since Tic Tac Toe is a well-known classic game the user will instantly understand the purpose of the site.